forcedotcom/sfdx-core/messages/envVars.md

 # forceOpenUrl

-Web page that opens in your browser when you run "sf env open" on an org.
+Web page that opens in your browser when you connect to an org.
 For example, to open Lightning Experience, set to "lightning".

 # forceShowSpinner